SalomePlatform/shaper/src/FeaturesPlugin/doc/pipeFeature.rst

 Pipe
 ====

-The feature **Pipe** makes an extruded Pipe shape.
+**Pipe** feature makes an extruded Pipe shape.

-To create Pipe in the active part:
+To create a Pipe in the active part:

 #. select in the Main Menu *Features - > Pipe* item  or
 #. click **Pipe** button in the toolbar